 May I Help You? ...
 Your Family?...

-2007 Sherlene moved to Wilmington, Delaware under a promise and opportunity of affordable housing (Section 8): Should she receive a welfare HUD housing voucher for a 1-bedroom or a 3-bedroom? or a 4-bedroom? were the highlighted disputes made by government staffers begin.
-Their children begin to visit at her adequate-and- consistent dwelling via Section 8 or public welfare of Delaware (not Maryland).
+2007 Sherlene moved to Wilmington, Delaware under a promise and opportunity of affordable housing (Section 8 housing welfare assistance): Should she receive a welfare HUD housing voucher for a 1-bedroom or a 3-bedroom? or a 4-bedroom? were the highlighted disputes made by government staffers (Maryland, Delaware government staffers).
+Her children begin to visiting her at her adequate-and-consistent dwelling in Wilmington.

-2011 Sherlene lives in Newark, Delaware.
-She has opened a mini private school in Delaware for a short time (a home-schooling model).
+2011 In 2011, Sherlene lived in Newark, Delaware.
+She opened a mini non-formal private school in Delaware for a short time (a home-schooling model).
 She begins course work in a master's degree program at Jones International University, online.

 2012 Her memoir releases (June 5) "The Script in My Box: A Journal of Forgiveness."
 It is a straight-talk mystery novel for young adults, and families.
 It discusses family life and dysfunctional life experiences or challenges that can be avoided.
 Sherlene completes her master's degree, and online college experience.
 She also recently completed a formal janitorial franchise certification from Stratus Building Solutions, including lawn care property management services: hospitality emphasis.

-2017 Sherlene returns back home thinking that she would remain living in the family home in Queen Anne's County as her commute from Georgia, but due to family feelings she now lives in Annapolis, Maryland.
+2017 Sherlene returns back home thinking that she would remain living in the family home in Queen Anne's County as her commute from Georgia, but due to family feelings she lived nearby in the City of Annapolis, Maryland.
 She chose Annapolis to be closer to maternal and paternal family, but she didn't get to choose her exact dwelling under the housing welfare program.
 It was decided for her by government staffers of Maryland.
-Living in Annapolis, also, allowed her to resume co-living housing arrangements, her joint-custodial rights involving her four children.
-No job opportunities, she begins volunteering (on 8/26) as a local weather communication director when applicable; Redevelops the disaster-relief project platform available to her audience family (website, social media, etc.).
+Living in Annapolis, also, allowed her to resume co-living and full housing arrangements adapted by her joint-custodial rights involving her four children.
+After her relocation no immediate job opportunities, she began volunteering (on 8/26) as a local weather communication director when applicable; Redeveloped her disaster-relief project platform available to her audience family (website, social media, etc.).

 End-of-Year, 2017.
-Rebranding effort of company name from Its An Event and Company to The Sherlene Brand (the original company vision intent).
+Rebranding effort of company name from Its An Event and Company to The Sherlene Brand (adapting the original company vision intent).

 2018 Digital Online Media Executive available 24/7 Portal Platform and Web Page Owner (Family-lifestyle interest platform).
 I'm now available from 10 a.m.
-Monday - Saturday, and Sundays closed.
+Mondays - Saturdays, and Sundays closed.

 2019 Launched formal family-appropriate news feed on this platform, Sherlene NEWS (Sherlene News Media and Broadcasting with a mission and purpose of offering family equity in journalism.
-A Time To Learn Academy, non-profit, offers a formal employment and career-counseling organization.
+A Time To Learn Academy, non-profit, referenced as a formal employment and career-counseling organization.
 In 2019, Sherlene's custodial father dies, and she became the heir to his estate via a will.